The UFO congressional hearing was ‘insulting’ to US employees, a top Pentagon official says

 “They are truth-seekers, as am I,” Kirkpatrick said.
 “But you certainly would not get that impression from yesterday’s hearing.”

-In a separate statement, Pentagon spokeswoman Sue Gough denied other allegations made by Grusch and other witnesses before a House Oversight subcommittee.
+In a separate statement, Pentagon spokeswoman Sue Gough denied other allegations made by Grusch before a House Oversight subcommittee.

 The Pentagon “has no information that any individual has been harmed or killed as a result of providing information” about UFO objects, Gough said.
 Nor has the Pentagon discovered “any verifiable information to substantiate claims that any programs regarding the possession or reverse-engineering of extraterrestrial materials have existed in the past or exist currently.”